NZMSA/2017-Phase-1/Troubleshooting/README.md

 Alternatively, the easiest and (in my opinion) the best way to deploy and debug your app is using an actual Android device.
 But before you can do that, you'll need to enable a couple things on that device first before you can use it for debugging.

-NOTE: I will be using a Nexus 6P running Android O DP 2.
+<b>Note</b> - I will be using a Nexus 6P running Android O DP 2.
 However, the steps will be more or less the same regardless.

  </p>